-It is celebrated at the end of the winter season on the last full moon day of the lunar month at the end of feb or in the begging of march.
-People visit family, friends and foes to throw colours on each other, laugh and chit-chat, then share Holi delicacies, food and drinks.
+It is celebrated at the end of the winter season on the last full moon day of the lunar month at the end of Feb or at the begging of march.
+People visit family, friends, and foes to throw colors on each other, laugh and chit-chat, then share Holi delicacies, food and drinks.
 Some drinks are intoxicating.
-On the day of festival there is public holiday across the country, people spend there time with there family members.
-You may share this article with your friends and family on social media sites such as facebook, twitter, whatsapp, snapchat, etc etc and wish everybody a happy and colorful holi full of lots of blessings, joy and love.
+On the day of the festival, there is a public holiday across the country, people spend their time with their family members.
+You may share this article with your friends and family on social media sites such as Facebook, Twitter, Whatsapp, Snapchat, etc etc and wish everybody a happy and colorful Holi full of lots of blessings, joy, and love.

 Holi Traditional Food Recipe

 People on the day of Holi people make delicious food and sweet dishes for their family members.
-At the morning people play holi with friends and family and after that enjoy food.
-Try these simple Holi Recipe with love and make place in the hearts of your loved ones !!
+In the morning people play Holi with friends and family and after that enjoy food.
+Try these simple Holi recipes with love and make a place in the hearts of your loved ones !!

 500 gms maida (flour)